dmadvoc/Petroleum-Geology-Analyses/README.md

 # Petroleum-Geology-Analyses
 This series of Python Scripts Interogates, analyzes and charts data sets commonly used by petroleum Geologist.
-There are eight jobs (exercises) that primarily analyzes data using the Pandas library:
+Data for the analyses come from Natrona County, Wyoming and Teapot Dome / Salt Creek Field complex.
+There are eight jobs exercises (Jupyter Notebooks) that primarily analyzes data using the Pandas library.
+The Jupyter Notebooks are summarized below, enumerating the the basic Python skill that were used:

 0. **Ex 0 Production Data analysis** - Looks at oil and gas productions data from Natrona County, Wyoming, USA for the year 2000.
 - _Examines a pandas dataframe_